COVID-19 UPDATE: NU is open; faculty/staff are working remotely if possible; campuses are open for in-person learning.MORE INFO

 Do I Qualify?

 You must meet these four qualifications to receive tuition assistance through the Nebraska Promise program.

 You will qualify for the Nebraska Promise if you qualify for a Pell Grant or if your family’s annual income is $60,000 (AGI) or below.
 (See FAQ for definition of family income.)

 You must be a Nebraska resident to qualify for the Nebraska Promise.

 Full-Time Undergraduate Student

-You must take at least 12 credit hours each semester to qualify for the Nebraska Promise.
+You must apply and be accepted at a University of Nebraska campus and take at least 12 credit hours each semester to qualify.

 Maintain 2.5 GPA